dechainers/dechainy/docs/api/exceptions.md

     * builtins.Exception
     * builtins.BaseException

-`ProbeAlreadyExistsException(*args, **kwargs)`
+`PluginUrlNotValidException(*args, **kwargs)`
-:   Exception to be thrown when the desired Probe already exists in the system
+:   Exception to be thrown when the url of the desired Plugin to download is not valid

     ### Ancestors (in MRO)

     * builtins.Exception
     * builtins.BaseException

-`ProbeInClusterException(*args, **kwargs)`
+`ProbeAlreadyExistsException(*args, **kwargs)`
-:   Exception to be thrown when the desired plugin to delete is in a Cluster
+:   Exception to be thrown when the desired Probe already exists in the system

     ### Ancestors (in MRO)